MeanderingJing/Litterlog-CatWatcher/README.md

 2023-01-13,1673672546.8753567,1673672549.9890501,3.1136934757232666
 ```
 - `date` is a `datetime.date()` object; `entry`, `depart`, and `duration` are `float`.
 - The data is going to be loaded to a Postgres database.
-Before being loaded, `entry` and `depart` should be transformed to `datetime.datetime()` data type.
+Before being loaded, `entry` and `depart` will be transformed to `datetime.datetime()` data type.

 ## Possible Issues